deviceinsight/kafkactl/README.md

 current-context: localhost
 ```

-### auto completion
+### Auto completion

 #### bash

-in order to get auto completion add it in startup script of the shell:
+In order to get auto completion add it in startup script of the shell:

 - for `bash` add the following to `~/.bashrc`:
 ```bash